 The Epic of Gilgamesh is one of the most ancient mythological poems we have the possibility to read.
 It is part of the Sumerian mythology and, as we know, the Sumerians were Europeans (intended here as a biological term).
 The poem is a collection of originally independent stories, putted together by Babylonians without changes of any sort: as expected, it contains various elements recurrent in the other European mythologies…

-Gilgamesh is a prototype of ancient Sacred King/May King, and only by understanding this we will be able to get something from the figure of Enkidu, a character who becomes very soon the best friend of Gilgamesh and who will follow him during most of the events described in the poem.
-We’ll return later to the bond between these two characters.
+Gilgamesh is a prototype of ancient Sacred King, and only by understanding this we will be able to get something from the figure of Enkidu, a character who becomes very soon the best friend of Gilgamesh and who will follow him during most of the events described in the poem.
+We’ll return later to discuss the bond between these two characters.

 The king of Uruk with crossroads,